opendocsg/slw-judgments-backfill/2005_SGCA_12/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This is an appeal against certain rulings given by Judith Prakash J in _Prosperland Pte Ltd v Civic Construction Pte Ltd_ [2004] 4 SLR 129, in relation to a number of preliminary points of law which arose from the action instituted by the respondent against the appellants and one other party.
+1       This is an appeal against certain rulings given by Judith Prakash J in _Prosperland Pte Ltd v Civic Construction Pte Ltd_ <span class="citation">[2004] 4 SLR 129</span>, in relation to a number of preliminary points of law which arose from the action instituted by the respondent against the appellants and one other party.

 2       The respondent (“Prosperland”), the plaintiff in the action below, was the developer of a condominium at 7 Claymore Road, Singapore (“the condominium”).
 The first defendant, Civic Construction Pte Ltd (“Civic”), was the main contractor for the construction of the condominium.
 The second and third defendants, Mr Chia Kok Leong (“Chia”) and D Exodus Architects & Planners Pte (“Exodus”), the appellants herein, were the architects engaged in the design and supervision of the project, with Chia being the person in charge of the project.